fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 | | Latency percentiles | `nginx_http_request_duration_seconds_bucket` |
 | | Active connections | `nginx_connections_active` |

 System-level metrics are collected by **node_exporter** (a lightweight agent on port 9100).
-Proxy-level metrics come from the proxy's own exporter (e.g., nginx-prometheus-exporter or HAProxy's stats socket).
+Proxy-level metrics come from the proxy's own exporter (e.g., nginx-prometheus-exporter).
 Certificate checks use **blackbox_exporter**, which probes the endpoint from outside.

 ### CPU

 TLS handshakes come in two forms: a **full handshake** on first connection (expensive, involves public-key crypto) and a **resumed session** that reuses a cached key (roughly 10x cheaper).
-The ratio between them directly controls CPU load — even at a constant 25k req/s, a drop in session reuse from 80% to 40% effectively doubles the handshake workload.
+The ratio between them directly controls CPU load, even at a constant 25k req/s, a drop in session reuse from 80% to 40% effectively doubles the handshake workload.

 The key challenge with CPU on this server is that **aggregate utilisation is misleading**.
 With 112 threads, the average might show 15% while a single core is at 100%.
-This happens when **RSS (Receive Side Scaling)** — the kernel feature that spreads incoming packets across cores — isn't properly configured.
+This happens when **RSS (Receive Side Scaling)**, the kernel feature that spreads incoming packets across cores, isn't properly configured.
 One core ends up handling all NIC interrupts and becomes the bottleneck.
 The fix is to monitor `rate(node_cpu_seconds_total[5m])` per core (using the `cpu` and `mode` labels) and alert when any individual core exceeds a threshold, not just the average.

 Load average (`node_load1/5/15`) is a useful secondary signal: consistently above 112 means the server is saturated.